Lord moves in mysterious ways. When Canadian blues icon Jim Byrnes

 the studio with roots music whiz Steve Dawson to record Hold On,

 their first solo album in 2007.
-Two years and many sessions later,
+Three years and many sessions later,

 between and returned to record a second CD simply entitled The Sojourners.

 the new kids on the block, the trio had definite ideas of how they

 wanted their follow up record to sound, and one listen through the